Confset

 recreated from the git sources on each instance refresh.
 To use config with Heroku

-just set the use_env
+just set the use_env var to true as mentioned above.

-To upload your local values to Heroku you could ran bundle exec rake config:heroku
+To upload your local values to Heroku you could ran bundle exec rake config:heroku.

 Fine-tuning